Music Therapy Master's Degrees

 Colorado State University is committed to providing you flexible, convenient, and high quality degrees and courses online and at a distance.
 Advance your career as a music therapist while maintaining your current work placement.
 Through your course of study, you will learn how to use music as a form of therapy to address the physical, psychological, cognitive, and social needs of individuals.

-As this degree is delivered mostly online, earn your music therapy degree at your own pace and still maintain full-time employment.
-The program requires only one on-campus session, typically during the second year of the program.
-These weekends, from Thursday to Sunday, include training that is not possible to receive online.
+As this degree is primarily delivered online, you can earn your music therapy degree at your own pace while maintaining full-time employment.
+The program requires only one on-campus session (four days), where you will engage in clinical training that cannot be received online.

-Entrance Requirement: Applicants to the Master of Music, Music Therapy Specialization are expected to be Board-Certified Music Therapists (or eligible to sit for the exam) and demonstrate excellent musicianship and interpersonal skills.
-The Equivalency degree is offered on-campus only.
+Entrance Requirement: Applicants to the Master of Music Therapy are expected to be Board-Certified Music Therapists (or eligible to sit for the exam) and demonstrate excellent musicianship and interpersonal skills.
+The Equivalency degree is offered on campus only.